 Meta-Economics (1985-1986)

 Among others, Nobel-laureate economist Wassily Leontief read my paper.
-He wrote to me that the paper represented a highly ambitious methodological program but that it is not clear how to implement it.
+He wrote to me that the paper represents a highly ambitious methodological program but that it is not clear how to implement it.

 Struggling with Economics (1987-1989)

-I changed university positions in 1987.
+I changed my university position in 1987.
 I transferred from the Department of Sociology and went to the Department of Business Economics.
 I wanted to get closer to economics in a more practice-oriented form.

 I enlarged and developed my meta-economics paper and published two books based on that.
 The first was The New Hungarian Economics, in 1987, and the second was Other Economizing, in 1989 (both are in Hungarian).